What Does Being Laid Off Mean?

 If a company is laying off workers to reduce costs, it can look for other avenues of saving money.
 For example, the company managers can freeze additional hiring, reduce or remove bonuses and raises, and eliminate unnecessary travel.
 They can also postpone upgrades on non-vital equipment.

 3. Consider a virtual office

 Another way to cut down on costs is to keep only the most important staff onsite and send the rest of the workers home to work remotely.
-Thanks to modern and capable software, the company owner will still be able to manage his employees remotely by conducting video conferences.
+Thanks to modern software, the company owner will still be able to manage his employees remotely by conducting video conferences.

 4. Offer more unpaid time off

 A company owner can also save money by offering more unpaid time off rather than eliminating workers’ positions.
 For example, he can ask his employees to skip work on Fridays or offer them an additional two weeks of vacation during the summer season.